 Gross profit: $10.8 million, up 84% vs. last year, and an increase of more than $2 million from Q4 2022.

 Cash and cash equivalents: $11.0 million in cash, not including $15.4 million of restricted cash associated with customer deposits, and an additional $8.5 million held in investments.

-Adjusted EBITDA: A loss of $792 thousand, compared to a $577 thousand loss year over year.
-The loss improved significantly from the prior quarter, when adjusted EBITDA loss was $3 million.
+Adjusted EBITDA: Losses increased to $792,000, up from a $577,000 loss a year ago.
+The loss improved significantly from the prior quarter, however, when adjusted EBITDA loss was $3 million.

 Agent count: More than 10,000 at the end of the first quarter, a 120% increase vs. last year.
 Nearly 1,800 agents joined Real on a net basis in Q1, representing the largest single-quarter addition in company history.

 Poleg emphasized agent growth as a key to the Real's overall growth, and attributed the positive financial results to the company's rapid rise in agent count.

 "These results come during a difficult period for agents across the country as evidenced by shrinking agent bases at many other brokerages," Poleg said.
 "What's clear to us is that our agent attraction model is working, and our technology and value proposition is resonating with agents that want to be successful," Poleg said.

 He added that Real is "focused on aggressively gaining strong market share by providing the best ecosystem for agents."

 In the Q1 earnings call, Poleg highlighted several product initiatives, most notably a consumer-facing app that focuses on streamlining the mortgage application process.
 The app will have a limited beta launch in a few weeks.

 "The future of real estate lies in taking this very complex process of buying a home and wrapping it into a single, well-crafted, easy-to-understand product," Poleg said.